N3pomuceno/N3pomuceno/README.md

 I have good experience with Python language and I like working with Jupyter Notebook to analyze datasets.
 I also have a slight mastery of C/C++ from my college work.

+### My objective: 🎯
 I'm interested in becoming a data scientist working with Machine Learning.
 I want to practice a lot so that I can become good and efficient!
 If you can help me to grow, giving tips and ways to improve my code, I will be very grateful.

-Fun fact 🎊: Sudoku and chess are my favorite hobbies!
+Fun fact: 🎊 Sudoku and chess are my favorite hobbies!

 ##
 <div>